 For Natural Laundry Soap, you can use them in one of two ways:

 Soap nuts are perfect for HE (high efficiency) and front load washers as they do not create many suds!
 Just remember to put whole soap nuts, in a cloth bag, in the drum of the machine.
 Soap nuts liquid can go in the detergent drawer.

 Both the Laundry Castile Soap and the Soap Nuts work in an HE washing machine.
-We have one–my husband uses the Laundry Castile Soap; I prefer the easy Soap Nuts.
+We have an HE washing machine.
+Mike,my husband uses the Laundry Castile Soap; I prefer the easy Soap Nuts.
 Both clean very well and your clothes will last longer as well.

-We recommend using warm or hot water.
+We recommend using warm or hot water when possible.
 Virus and bacteria are not killed in cold water.

 Thanks for contacting us.
 We will get in touch with you soon!Close this window